bradjacobs/excel-to-csv/README.md

 Implemented using the [Apache POI](https://poi.apache.org/) libraries

 ## Examples

+_SIDE NOTE_: for all examples below can alternatively use the `Path` object instead of `File` object.

 ### Basic
 ```java
 // read excel worksheet and write output to a file